Younger Friends Help Us Stay Youthful says Diana Moran

 It is not hard to see how Diana Moran in her boundless enthusiasm and tireless charity work is an inspiration to so many.
 Diana’s Keep Fit and Carry On DVD can be found here or visit www.keepfitandcarryon.com

-See Hapipod.com for more information on Inspired Homeshare exchanging a spare room for an income plus good company or practical help.
+See Hapipod.com for more information on Inspired Homeshare exchanging a spare room for good company or practical help plus an income.
 It is FREE to register, set up a profile and see who’s available.
 Members only need pay the one-off ID check fee and subscription if and when they see someone of interest.

 #IntergenerationalWeek #fitness #wellness #rental #affordablehousing #loneliness #housingcrisis #costoflivingcrisis #retirement